John Daher, BBA, Board President:

 John is experienced in all aspects of for-profit business and has owned small businesses as well as a Tropical Smoothie Café franchise at Legacy Village.
-He obtained his Bachelors of Business Administration at Cleveland State in 2013 while managing a family owned gas station in Collinwood.
+He obtained his Bachelor of Business Administration at Cleveland State in 2013 while managing a family-owned gas station in Collinwood.
 John is of Lebanese descent and speaks Arabic and English and is active in the Lebanese community.
-John has a heart for the under served and continues to be active in the East Cleveland area where he currently manages a PROTAX LLC office.
+John has a heart for the underserved and continues to be active in the East Cleveland area where he is currently a loan officer at Cross Country Mortgage and manages a PROTAX LLC office.

 Amy Furey-Ligan, J.D., M.S.H.A.:

 Amy Furey-Ligan currently works as the Associate General Counsel at Northeast Ohio Medical University (NEOMED).
 She has a commitment to all aspects of wellness – physical, mental, emotional, and spiritual - which she furthers both in her professional work and personal life by serving as a member of the NEOMED Mental Health Committee, the campus Behavioral Intervention Team, and as a board secretary for SOAR, LLC, a student-run free clinic.
 Outside of work, Amy is a parent member of the Walsh Jesuit Wellness Committee and active member of Mother of Sorrows Parish in Peninsula.
 In her free time, Amy enjoys reading, traveling, and spending quality time with her husband, their three children, and their chocolate labradoodle.